cbethany/ABE516FinalProject/index.md

 <img src="./assets/images/corr2.png" alt="corr">

-Immediately I notice a strong trend with soil resistivity and gauge wheel downforce.
+Immediately I notice a strong trend with gauge wheel downforce.
+This could be because the dampened movement of the row unit is reducing closing wheel movement, which is desirable.
 Let's explore this further with a regression.

 ```python
 sns.scatterplot(x=Total_df_filtered['CW_01_Position_deg'], y=Total_df_filtered['R01_GWDF_EngRaw'])